MicrosoftDocs/sql-docs/docs/t-sql/language-elements/kill-transact-sql.md

 Use KILL \<UOW> to stop unresolved distributed transactions.
 These transactions aren't associated with any real session ID, but instead are associated artificially with session ID = '-2'.
 This session ID makes it easier to identify unresolved transactions by querying the session ID column in sys.dm_tran_locks, sys.dm_exec_sessions, or sys.dm_exec_requests dynamic management views.

-Use KILL \<UOW> _WITH STATUSONLY_ to generate a progress report about a specified _session ID_ or _UOW_ that is being rolled back because of an earlier KILL statement.
+Use KILL \<UOW> _WITH STATUSONLY_ to generate a progress report about a specified _UOW_ that is being rolled back because of an earlier KILL statement.
-KILL WITH STATUSONLY doesn't end or roll back the _session ID_ or _UOW_.
+KILL WITH STATUSONLY doesn't end or roll back the _UOW_.
 The command only displays the current progress of the rollback.

 Use KILL \<UOW> _WITH COMMIT_ to kill an an unresolved distributed transaction with commit.
 See [distributed transactions](../../database-engine/availability-groups/windows/configure-availability-group-for-distributed-transactions.md) for more information.
 Only applicable to distributed transactions, you must specify a _UOW_ to use this option.